NexWeb/OpenImageViewer/README.md

 * Full Image information (pixel format, transperency, size in memory, etc.)

 ## Todo
-* Complete cmake and compatiblity with g++, linux and MacOS.
+* Complete CMake and compatiblity with g++, Linux and MacOS.
 * Implement Metal, Vulkan and Direct3D12 renderers.
 * Add GPU support for Lanczos resampling.
 * Support for images larger than 256 mega pixels.